leowanggg/Stream-Processing/README.md

 ### PS:

-You can see the detail of this program by reading Report.pdf
+You can see the details of this project by reading Report.pdf